See the guide for this topic.

 Stellar evolution on HR diagrams

 The nebulae in space from which stars are created are actually the remains of a previous star that has reached the end of its lifecycle and died.
 Generally speaking, they consist of hydrogen and helium and small amount of the other heavier elements.
 The nebula, under the influence of gravity, begins to condense, and eventually, a protostar is formed.
 Such protostars can be observed in nebulas such as the horsehead nebula and the crab nebula.
 It is in this stage that the process of nucleosynthesis begins.
 Nucleosynthesis, in contrast to the nuclear processes that we are used to on Earth, is fusion, not fission.
 That is, instead of splitting a heavy nucleus, light nuclei are smashed together and fuse to produce a heavier nucleus, and gamma rays.
 It is called the proton-proton cycle.
 The star will continue to react its core of hydrogen into helium for all of its main-sequence lifetime (see previous section: the nature of stars).

-Once the star runs out of helium, the core collapses, and, under the additional gravitational pressure, the helium in the core will start to undergo fusion.
+Once the star runs out of hydrogen, the core collapses, and, under the additional gravitational pressure, the hydrogen in the core will start to undergo fusion.
 This causes the outer layers of the star to expand, however, the outer layers also cool, and the star becomes a red giant.
 The core continues to react and elements such as carbon, neon, oxygen, silicon and iron are produced.
 It is here that the elements that compose our world are created.
 Without the stars then universe would be composed of hydrogen and little else.

 When the star finally runs out of fuel completely; usually when the core becomes iron, the red giant star collapses.
 The next stage of the star is determined by the mass of that star and the Chandrasekhar limit.